antoninkriz/react-canvas/README.md

 # react-canvas

-`react-canvas` fork which supports React 18.2.0 using custom fiber renderer.
+`react-canvas` fork which supports React 18.3.1 using custom fiber renderer.

 Check out other branches which might support other React versions, for example branches:
+- `master` is a development branch, currently supporting React 18.3.1
-- `master` should work with React 18.2.0
+- `react-18` should work with React 18.3.1
 - `react-17` should work with React 17.0.2
 - `react-16` should work with React 16.14.0